Top 21 Slang For Unclear – Meaning & Usage

 • A person trying to decipher a confusing puzzle might exclaim, “This crossword is driving me crazy!
 It’s filled with incomprehensible clues!”

-See also Top 106 Slang For Long Terms – Meaning & Usage
+See also Top 53 Slang For Effect – Meaning & Usage